SandraLeAnn/EventTracker/README.md

 <p>
 This project has helped me gain a better understanding of repositories and the how to use repositories in combination with services.
 Using postman to test my mapping connection helped me recognize errors within my code and where to fix them.
 Using postman for this project allowed my to gain more experience using it and testing data using json requests to send and receive data to the database.
 As this project progresses I have been able to create a javascript frontend that has helped me gain a better understanding of javascript and how to implement it in my program.
+Adding angular to my project proved to actually be a lot of fun.
+I found it much easier to understand and implement than javascript.
+Implementing angular in this event tracker helped me to gain a better understanding of how to use angular and it's parts like: components, services, models, and pipes.
 </p>